tamb/substate/README.md

 | **Middleware** | ✅ Simple | ✅ Complex | ✅ Simple | ❌ No | ✅ Yes |
 | **Nested Updates** | ✅ Dot notation + Object spread | ⚡ Reducers | ⚡ Manual | ✅ Direct | ✅ Direct |
 | **Tagged States** | ✅ Built-in | ❌ No | ❌ No | ❌ No | ❌ No |

+**NOTE:** Clone our repo and run the benchmarks to see how we stack up!

 ### When to Use Substate